StarTrail: Concentric Ring Sequence Parallelism for Efficient Near-Infinite-Context Transformer Model Training: Technical Appendices and Supplementary Material

-Inspired by the methodology of n-body communication optimization \cite{Driscoll2013ACN}, we introduce WallFacer, a novel near-infinite-context Transformer training system with multi-ring sequence parallelism that incorporates an additional parallel dimension into the existing ring-style communication.
-Specifically, instead of including all GPUs in a single parallel group as done in Ring Attention \cite{liu2023ring}, WallFacer groups the GPUs into teams and divides the peer-to-peer communication within these teams.
+To solve these challenges, we introduce StarTrail, a novel near-infinite-context Transformer training system with concentric multi-ring sequence parallelism that incorporates an additional parallel dimension into the existing ring-style communication.
+Specifically, instead of including all GPUs in a single parallel group as done in Ring Attention \cite{liu2023ring}, StarTrail groups the GPUs into teams and divides the peer-to-peer communication within these teams.
 This approach fosters an efficient communication paradigm and provides extra tuning flexibility for communication arrangements.
-With very little additional memory cost, WallFacer parallelism significantly reduces the peer-to-peer communication volume, as shown in Figure \ref{Fig.comparison_theory}.
-Compared to previous works, WallFacer is not limited in supported sequence length by attention heads like DeepSpeed Ulysses\cite{jacobs2023Ulysses} and Megatron Sequence Parallelism\cite{korthikanti2022reducing}, and also shows better communication efficiency and scalability than Ring Attention\cite{liu2023ring}.
+With very little additional memory cost, StarTrail parallelism significantly reduces the peer-to-peer communication volume, as shown in Figure \ref{Fig.comparison_theory}.
+Compared to previous works, StarTrail is not limited in supported sequence length by attention heads like DeepSpeed Ulysses\cite{jacobs2023Ulysses} and Megatron Sequence Parallelism\cite{korthikanti2022reducing}, and also shows better communication efficiency and scalability than Ring Attention\cite{liu2023ring}.
+We perform experiments on mainstream Transformer models, including GPT-style\cite{gpt} and DiT-style\cite{peebles2023scalablediffusionmodelstransformers}, conducting performance and scaling tests across various computing clusters.
+Experiment results indicate that our StarTrail system outperforms Ring Attention by up to 77.12\% on the GPT model and up to 114.33\% on the DiT model, showcasing its efficiency and scalability.